Mujjabi/DevOps/Disaster_Recovery/DR.md

 Database clusters can be configured to operate across geographically dispersed locations, providing a basis for disaster recovery strategies.
 In the event of a regional outage or disaster, operations can be shifted to another part of the cluster, maintaining service continuity.

-## CronJob

-Creating a cron job for backups involves scheduling a task using the cron syntax to execute a backup script or command at specific intervals.

 ## S3 BUCKET
 Amazon S3 (Simple Storage Service) is a widely used object storage service provided by Amazon Web Services (AWS).
 An S3 bucket is a fundamental storage container within Amazon S3, used to store and organize data.
 Here are key characteristics and features of S3 buckets: